Sonia Nimr (Author); Marcia Lynx Qualey (Translator).

 But the captivating adventures of our heroine are the wondrous journeys we take when we discover we can do more than we ever dreamed possible, even in strange lands that decree we cannot.

-Shortlisted for the Palestine Book Awards 2021.
+Winner of the Translation Award at the Palestine Book Awards 2021.